yoe/fosdemvideo/README.md

  * include info when+where to get tshirts
  * give that info to markvandenborre too, so he can spam volunteers from volunteers.fosdem.org
 * h01ger: move fai from debconf to git..
-* label everything from: carl + wouter + debconf
+ * h01ger: faiify servers
+  * decide how to use storage, 2.5 tb each.
+3 servers.. need config.
+  * faiifxy bonding:
+   * /etc/modprobe.de/bonding.conf
+   * /etc/network/interfaces
+   * apt-get install ifenslave-2.6
+ * wouter: pxe laptops
 * print:
  * building maps
-* decide how to use storage, 2.5 tb each.
-3 servers.. need config.
-* test+configure installation on two laptops (only)
+* label everything from: carl + wouter + debconf
 * Build a list of serial numbers (for insurance)
  * for all 45 laptops
  * twinpacts